freya022/BotCommands-Wiki/docs/setup/getting-started-spring-boot.md

     You can also use the [Spring developer tools](https://docs.spring.io/spring-boot/reference/using/devtools.html) to speed up your development cycle.

+## Setting up parameter names

+The framework needs to be able to read your parameter names, Kotlin users don't have to do anything, but Java users will need to add a compiler argument, see ["Java parameter names"](../using-botcommands/parameter-names.md).

 ## Optional - Configure logging

 The Spring Boot starter should include logging, you can further configure it, in most cases this is in `logback.xml`,